nprapps/nprapps.github.com/_posts/2019-09-27-heat-income.markdown

 * *The solution*: The API we were using had an indicator for each satellite image that marks the percentage of the image obscured by cloud cover.
 I thought we could just use that to find good images.
 But I realized even if there weren’t many clouds, they could make the whole image unusable if they were sitting over the city you wanted to get data for.
 Instead, a team of us manually reviewed several hundred images and made a spreadsheet of the ones that were cloudless, or at least didn’t have clouds over the city we were looking at.
 There were three cities — Hialeah and Miami, Fla., and Honolulu — where we couldn’t find a single summertime image without clouds.

 ### API Reliability
-* *The problem*: Sometimes, in one of the universe’s grand mysteries, an image couldn’t be found by the API.
+* *The problem*: Sometimes, in one of the universe’s grand mysteries, an image couldn’t be found by [the API](https://github.com/sat-utils/sat-search) that accessed satellite images.
 As helpful as the API was for getting the images we wanted, it seemed to sometimes cause more headaches than it solved.
 * *The solution*: For a handful of cities, we had to download the images by hand, and then note that in the documentation.
 I really didn’t want to do this, since it made it virtually impossible to run the full analysis from a single command-line script, which was a goal of mine.
 But when the deadline came around, I still hadn’t debugged this particular problem.

 ### City Boundaries